UCPI - Our Services

 In a small number of cases, BPH may cause the bladder to be blocked, making it impossible or extremely hard to urinate.
 This problem may cause backed-up urine (urinary retention), leading to bladder infections or stones or kidney damage.

 BPH does not cause prostate cancer and does not affect a man's ability to father children.
 It does not cause erection problems.

 What treatments are available?

 Thermotherapy, the newest treatment option for BPH, is a non-surgical, outpatient alternative that improves symptoms and urine flow with no serious side effects.
-UCPI offers transurethral microwave therapy, a safe and effective method used in the treatment of lower urinary tract symptoms suggestive of benign prostatic hypertrophy.
+UCPI offers transurethral microwave therapy, a safe and effective method used in the treatment of lower urinary tract.

 What To Expect After the Procedure